9th Tank Division (Soviet Union): 1945

 On 14 January 1945, the corps attacked as part of the offensive out of the Pulawy bridgehead on the west bank of the Vistula River, south of Warsaw.
 On 23 January, the corps took part in the capture of Bydgoszcz.

 During the East Pomeranian Offensive the corps was subordinated to the 3rd Shock Army and from 1 March 1945 the tank brigades were used to support infantry formations.

 During the Battle of Berlin the corps again was subordinated to the 3rd Shock Army as a mobile group and on 16 April 1945 was sent into action at 10:00 AM, advancing on the Seelow Heights, but did not have a significant impact on the offensive.
 On 18 April, in support of the 79th Rifle Corps, 9th Tank Corps crossed the Frielander waterway, the 23rd and 95th Tank Brigades in cooperation with the 150th Rifle Division captured Kunersdorf, and at the end of April 1945, stormed the Reichstag building.

 1945–1957 9th Tank Division

 In common with all other Soviet tanks corps, the 9th Tank Corps was reorganised as the 9th Tank Division in mid-late 1945.
 As part of the occupation forces, the 9th Tank Division was assigned to the ต๋อม (known from 1946 to 1957 as the 1st Guards Mechanized Army).

 1957–1965 13th Heavy Tank Division

-In 1957, it was reorganized and re-designated as the 13th Heavy Tank Division.
+In 1957, it was reorganized and re-designated as the 13th Heavy Tank Division receiving the T10M.
 It reverted to its original 9th Tank Division designation in 1965.